Disney Cruise Line Port Excursions – Discounts & Tips

 No matter how you book your tour it’s a good idea to have your own contingency plan just in case.
 You should always have the number of a local cab company in your phone (and written on a piece of paper in case you lose your phone).
 And you always want to give yourself some leeway.
 We strongly recommend against self-booking a tour or activity that ends less than 2 hours before the ship leaves.
 You could make exceptions if you know the activity happens completely within walking distance of the ship, such as the lumberjack show in Ketchikan, which is literally a block and a half from the dock.
 Be careful though – sometimes the location given by the tour operator is just the pick-up spot; they may transport you somewhere else for the actual activity.
 The bottom line is that you want to have enough time to find alternative transportation back to the ship if you have to, especially if you’re just exploring on your own.
 When in doubt, contact the tour operator directly if you can, and ask them how much time it takes to get to and from their pick-up/drop-off points.

-Viator.com is a tour aggregator, and an easy, reliable way to book cruise excursions, tours and activities.
+Viator.com is an easy, reliable way to book cruise excursions, tours and activities.
 Like Disney, they work with third-party operators in the various port cities.
 They hand-pick tour operators that meet their standards for experience, financial soundness, and customer service.
 They have reviews on their excursions, written by actual customers.
 You need to take these reviews with the same skepticism that you would with any online reviews: some people are ultra-picky, and some people love everything.
 But it can give you useful details about the kinds of things you’ll get to do, the kinds of problems that can arise, whether you have to take a long ride from the port to get to the tour beginning, etc.

 We have been recommending Viator.com for several years and have had good feedback from readers.
 They often have the best prices we’ve found on shore excursions, and offer many of the popular excursions in the major ports Disney visits.
 In some cases they offer the exact same excursion as Disney, provided by the exact same tour company, but with a wider range of available times or more options.
 We have on several occasions chosen one of their excursions as an alternative to Disney’s excursions, and we’ve always been happy with the tour operators and tours.